 Attempting to download 10 highly seeded files, I was stuck at download averages of between 4 Mbps to 7 Mbps all the way.
 Without a VPN my speeds are usually in the 25 Mbps to 30 Mbps region.

-While I was gushing over the download speed results, I nevertheless did notice that in some cases, upstream was quite slow.
-This seemed pretty unusual, but for my case it isn’t something I care overly much about.
+While I was gushing over the Surfshark download speed results, I nevertheless did notice that in some cases, upstream was quite slow.
+This seemed pretty unusual, but in my case, it isn’t something I care overly much about.

 Weak Customer Support